 - Having other people in your family who have it

 - Down syndrome

 - Having head trauma

 - Having health problems that damage the heart and blood vessels, such as:

 Symptoms start slowly and get worse with time.
-They may be:
+A person may have: